Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: Introduction

 \subsection{Context}

 Due to the ever-increasing interconnection and spatial dispersion of modern technical applications, distributed control has become a primary research topic in system-theoretical literature \cite{Luca2}.
-As such, new families of control laws, such as the \emph{System Level Synthesis} (SLS) framework \cite{SLS} and the \emph{Input-Output Parametrisation} (IOP) \cite{Luca1}, have been developed with the express aim of deploying scalable and highly efficient implementations.
-While significant effort has been expended towards investigating this topic \cite{Luca3} in the context of networks modelled as state-space systems, the resulting class of control laws tends to focus quite heavily on the frequency domain, thus making the enforcement of time-domain constraints a rather onerous and unintuitive affair.
-In parallel to the previously mentioned line of inquiry, the distributed control problem has also been tackled via the Model Predictive Control (MPC) formalism \cite{RMD}.
-The latter is remarkable for its ability to leverage set-theoretical concepts \cite{STMC}, with the aim of satisfying time-based restrictions for the aforementioned class of systems \cite{BBM}.
-Consequently, this particular avenue of research has resulted in a plethora of design procedures \cite{R8A,R8B,R8D}.
+Consequently, new families of control laws, such as the \emph{System Level Synthesis} (SLS) framework \cite{SLS} and the \emph{Input-Output Parametrisation} (IOP) \cite{Luca1}, have been developed with the express aim of deploying scalable and highly efficient implementations.
+While significant effort has been expended to investigate this topic \cite{Luca3} in the context of networks modelled as state-space systems, the resulting class of control laws tends to focus quite heavily on the frequency domain, making the enforcement of time-domain constraints a rather onerous and unintuitive affair.
+In parallel with the previously mentioned line of enquiry, the distributed control problem has also been addressed using the Model Predictive Control (MPC) formalism \cite{RMD}.
+The latter is remarkable for its ability to leverage set-theoretical concepts \cite{STMC} to satisfy time-based restrictions for said class of systems \cite{BBM}.
+This particular avenue of research has, therefore, resulted in numerous design procedures \cite{R8A,R8B,R8D}.
 Distinct from the above-stated approaches, a new family of distributed control laws has been prototyped in \cite{plutonizare}, formalised in \cite{NRF}, and subsequently extended in \cite{aug_sparse}.
 This novel design framework, dubbed the \emph{Network Realisation Function} (NRF) approach, is chiefly based upon the celebrated \emph{Youla Parametrisation} (see, for example, Chapter 12 in \cite{zhou}) and it is notable for filling in the Youla-oriented theoretical gap highlighted in \cite{Luca3}, thus completing the SLS-IOP-NRF triad hinted at therein.
-Among the many benefits of NRF-based control (see \cite{NRF}, and also \cite{aug_sparse}), we highlight the desirable properties it ensures in formation-based applications, with the \emph{string stability} property featured in \cite{plutonizare} being noticeably more difficult to retrieve in the MPC framework \cite{plat_MPC_1,plat_MPC_2,plat_MPC_3,plat_MPC_4,plat_MPC_5}.
+Among the many benefits of NRF-based control (see \cite{NRF}, and also \cite{aug_sparse}), we single out the desirable properties it ensures in formation-based applications, with the \emph{string stability} property featured in \cite{plutonizare} being noticeably more difficult to retrieve in the MPC framework \cite{plat_MPC_1,plat_MPC_2,plat_MPC_3,plat_MPC_4,plat_MPC_5}.